 View full history

-I Get This Call Every Day is a point-&-click dialogue-based game created by David S Gallant, based off of his former day job at a call centre.
+I Get This Call Every Day is a dialogue-based game created by David S Gallant, based off of his former day job at a call center.

 The player is the agent, who receives a call from a customer looking to change the address on their account.
-The caller, identified as one "Billy J Swarth", isn't prepared with enough information and cannot get through the bureaucratic confidentiality process.
-He is also rather annoying.
+The caller, identified as "Billy J Swarth," isn't prepared with enough information and cannot get through the bureaucratic confidentiality process.

 The game is a Kobayashi Maru - an un-winnable scenario.
-The player's choices result in either pissing the caller off (which escalates it to a manager), being too lenient and breaking confidentiality, or getting to the end of the call unable to really do anything for the caller.
-It is a lightly filtered version of a type of call the game's creator claims to receive on a daily basis while working in a call center.
+The player's choices result in either aggravating the caller (which escalates it to a manager), being too lenient and breaking confidentiality, or getting to the end of the call unable to really do anything for the caller.
+It is a lightly filtered version of a type of call the game's creator claims to have received on a daily basis while working in a call center.